carrot/roots-browserify/README.md

 ##### out
 Where you want to output your built js file to in your `public` folder (or whatever you have set `output` to in the roots settings).
 Default is `js/build.js`

+##### transforms
+If you'd like to add additional custom transforms, you can do it through this option.
+Pass either a transform function or an array of functions and they will be included in the pipeline.
+Default is `coffeeify` (add that string to your array if you want to keep coffeeify as well, otherwise it will be overridden).

 ### License & Contributing

 - Details on the license [can be found here](LICENSE.md)